 Stanley and Bea, who both lived in Johannesburg, found themselves in Durban for the weekend.
 At dinner, Stanley asked Bea if she’d like to try the Oysters.
 Despite being keen to try a delicacy she’d never eaten before, she promptly spat the first mouthful on the floor, which she now admits was ‘not very ladylike’.
 But that evening marked the beginning of a love-affair that has so far spanned 60 years.

 Today, with the Tollmans at the helm, The Oyster Box buzzes with renewed vitality, encompassing 86 individually decorated rooms, suites and exquisite villas, as well as a magnificent split-level presidential suite.

-In keeping with the hotel’s original colonial architecture, three chandeliers –from London’s Savoy Hotel – hang in the Palm Court, which, situated at the heart of the hotel, is flooded with natural light and the setting for The Oyster Box’s lavish high tea.
+In keeping with the hotel’s original architecture, three chandeliers –from London’s Savoy Hotel – hang in the Palm Court, which, situated at the heart of the hotel, is flooded with natural light and the setting for The Oyster Box’s lavish high tea.

 In fact, with a reputation not only for generous hospitality and passionate service, but also excellent cuisine, guests have a choice of six dining venues, from the casual Ocean Terrace – serving pizza, seafood and a curry buffet – to the legendary fine-dining Grill Room.

 A more intimate dining experience can be had at the magnificent Chef’s Table in a sunken wine cellar, while the stylish Oyster and Lighthouse Bars are popular spots for chilled Champagne, oysters that have been freshly harvested from the hotel’s own oyster beds, enchanting sea views and live music.
 For in-house guests, there’s even the chance to catch a movie at the 24-seater, in-house cinema.